aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 <!--
 Explain that results commands need no tokens; Maestro ones do.
-Point out that `compare` and `hardware summary` are often the first useful entry points.
+Point out that `compare` and `hardware summary` are often the first useful entry points. compare is for comparing between commits with summary and regressions.
 -->

 ---